Udall family: Fourth generation

 Thomas Stewart "Tom" Udall, Stewart Udall's son, was the first of David King Udall's great-grandchildren to hold political office.
 He was a practicing attorney and ran unsuccessfully for Congress as a Democrat in New Mexico in 1984 and 1988.
-In 1990 he was elected Attorney General of New Mexico, a position he held 1991–99.
-He was finally elected to the U.S. House of Representatives from New Mexico's 3rd District in 1998, and he served as Representative 1999–2009.
-During this period he served in Congress beside his cousins Mark Udall and Gordon Smith (see below), marking one of the very few times in history when three members of the same family have served in Congress simultaneously.
-In 2008 he was elected to the U.S. Senate from New Mexico in a landslide victory.
+In 1990, he was elected Attorney General of New Mexico, a position he held from 1991–1999.
+He was finally elected to the U.S. House of Representatives from New Mexico's 3rd District in 1998, and he served as Representative from 1999–2009.
+During this period, he served in Congress beside his cousins Mark Udall and Gordon Smith (see below), marking one of the very few times in history when three members of the same family have served in Congress simultaneously.
+In 2008, he was elected to the U.S. Senate from New Mexico in a landslide victory.
 He took office in January 2009.
 In 2019, he announced he would not seek a third term.

 Gordon Harold Smith, Jesse Udall's grandson through his daughter Jessica Udall Smith, was the next to venture into politics.
-His father, Milan Dale Smith, Sr., was an Assistant Secretary of Agriculture, and he later built a successful frozen foods empire.
-Gordon obtained a law degree and initially pursued a career as an attorney, before later taking over the frozen food business.
-In 1992, he was elected to the Oregon State Senate, as a Republican.
+His father, Milan Dale Smith, Sr., was an Assistant Secretary of Agriculture, and he later built a successful frozen food empire.
+Gordon obtained a law degree and initially pursued a career as an attorney before later taking over the frozen food business.
+In 1992, he was elected to the Oregon State Senate as a Republican.
 He became president of that body in 1995.
-In 1997, he was narrowly defeated when running for the U.S. Senate in a special election to replace Bob Packwood.
-Later that year he won election to Oregon's other U.S. Senate seat, the only time anyone has ever run for the Senate twice in the same year.
-He served in the Senate 1998–2009.
+In 1996, he was narrowly defeated when running for the U.S. Senate in a special election to replace Bob Packwood.
+Later that year, he won election to Oregon's other U.S. Senate seat, the only time anyone has ever run for the Senate twice in the same year.
+He served in the Senate from 1997–2009.
 In 2008, he was narrowly defeated for reelection, following a shift in Oregon politics over the preceding decade toward the Democratic Party.
 He was the last remaining Republican to hold statewide office at the time.
 Most Udall politicians have also been either Hunt or Lee descendants.
 Gordon Smith is unique in being descended from both additional lines.